ethereum-attestation-service/eas-docs-site/docs/learn/public-good-overview.md

 ## Why this matters
 EAS distinguishes itself from other solutions for on-chain and off-chain attestations due to its simplicity, decentralization, focus on composability, and commitment to being a public good.
 As an open-source, permissionless, and tokenless solution, EAS is easily integrable and flexible for a wide range of applications.
-EAS is not controled by a centralized authority or tokenized for growth.
+EAS is not controlled by a centralized authority or tokenized for growth.
 To use EAS all you need to do is use the contracts and pay gas fees with ETH.

 Being a primitive base layer for on-chain and off-chain attestations provides a common framework for building more advanced applications.
 This makes it a valuable infrastructure project for the Ethereum ecosystem, enabling the creation of a variety of trust and integrity solutions on top of it.